timrogers/litra/README.md

 ### Usage

-#### Checking if a Litra Glow is plugged in
+#### Checking if a Litra device is plugged in

-The `findDevice` function checks your computer to find whether a Logitech Litra Glow is plugged in.
+The `findDevice` function checks your computer to find whether a Logitech Litra device is plugged in.

 If it is, it returns an object representing the device, which you can pass into other function.
 If it isn't, it returns `null`.